-Lane Closure types closures (Type 1 through 17-Type 19) will be measured by the each.
-Maintenance of Lane Closure types 1 through 17 will be measured (setup and removal) and by the hour.
-Lane Closure type 18 will be measured (maintenance) or by the hour.
-Only (includes setup, removal, and maintenance).
-Additional Lane Closure Items types 19 through 23 lane closure items (Type 20-Type 22) will be measured by the hour.
+Lane closures (Type 1-Type 19) will be measured by the each (setup and removal) and by the hour (maintenance) or by the hour only (includes setup, removal, and maintenance).
+Additional lane closure items (Type 20-Type 22) will be measured by the hour.

-LaneWhen measured by the each and hour, lane closure maintenance periods begin from the time the setup of traffic control devices is completed to and end when the engineer Engineer directs the removal of the traffic control devices.
+When measured by the each and hour, lane closure maintenance periods begin from the time the setup of traffic control devices is completed and end when the Engineer directs the removal of the traffic control devices.